 checklist

 To ensure your project stays on track, several steps can be taken as you plan new construction or a remodel, including changing the use of a building.
-Learn when a building or other permits are required, and what does not require a building permit here.
-Information about permits and reviews required to build a fence is found on this page
+Learn when a building or other permits are required, and what does not require a building permit by reading, When is a Permit Required?
+Navigate to our Fence Plan Review, Permit and Inspections page to learn more about what is required to build a fence.

 zoning